 He is also co-Principal Investigator on a three-year National Science Foundation-funded study that asks how conceptions of “quality of life” vary among residents of Managua, Nicaragua.
 Drawing on a Latin American tradition of collaborative inquiry, Nading and his research team are convening a cohort of garbage recyclers, government officials, urban garden brigades, health promoters, and teachers in regular workshops where they use art projects, photography, and modeling exercises to devise novel approaches to the environmental and health challenges facing the city.

-Forthcoming (2019).
+2019.
 Brown, Hannah and Alex M. Nading.
-“Introduction: Human Animal Health in Medical Anthropology,” in “Human Animal Health,” special issue of Medical Anthropology Quarterly 33.1.
+“Introduction: Human Animal Health in Medical Anthropology,” in “Human Animal Health in Medical Anthropology,” invited special issue of Medical Anthropology Quarterly 33(1): 5-23.

 2018.
 Nading, Alex M. and Josh Fisher.
 “Zopilotes, Alacranes, y Hormigas (Vultures, Scorpions, and Ants): Animal Metaphors as Organizational Politics in a Nicaraguan Garbage Crisis,” Antipode 50(4): 997-1015.

 2017.
 Nading, Alex M. “Orientation and Crafted Bureaucracy: Finding Dignity in Nicaraguan Food Safety,” American Anthropologist 119(3): 478-490.

 2017.
 Neely, Abigail and Alex M. Nading.
 “Global Health from the Outside: The Promise of Place-Based Research,” Health and Place 45: 55-63.